MK 75 - 76 mm/62 Caliber Gun

 Lightweight, fully automated, remote controlled, rapid-fire, 76mm gun mount.

-The Mark 75 gun is suitable for installation on small combatants due to its light weight and low manpower requirements.
-One gun mount is installed aboard medium and high endurance USCG cutters.
-The Mark 75 was provisionally approved for service use in September 1975.
+The MK 75 gun is suitable for installation on small combatants due to its light weight, and low manpower requirements.
+One gun mount is installed aboard Medium and High Endurance USCG cutters.
+The MK 75 was provisionally approved for service use in September 1975.

 |Point Of Contact|

 Office of Corporate Communication (SEA 00D)